hadianfar/SVCGDLM/README.md

 Parameter estimation is implemented via a Monte Carlo Expectation–Maximization (MCEM) algorithm using Polya–Gamma data augmentation, ensuring computational efficiency and scalability for large datasets.
 The package includes functions for model fitting, simulation, visualization, and performance evaluation under various spatial and temporal dependency structures.

+This package accompanies a forthcoming methodological paper on SVCGDLM, currently under review.

 ## Installation